spacelift-io/user-documentation/docs/product/bulk-actions.md

 ![](../assets/screenshots/bulk-actions/bulk-actions_stack-runs.png)

-when you make a selection on the "Stack runs" page you can choose the intended action from the following options:
+When you make a selection on the "Stack runs" page you can choose the intended action from the following options:

 - Approve - Adds an approval for runs that require [approval policy](../concepts/policy/approval-policy.md) reviews.
 - Confirm - Confirms the runs in the `Unconfirmed` state.